How to get cash from a credit card

 Alternatives to using a credit card for cash

 There are also risky alternatives to be aware of.
 One example is called a cash advance loan.
 This is a type of payday loan.
-Typically, payday loans are short-term, high-interest loans that can end up being very expensive.
+These short-term, high-interest loans can end up being very expensive.
+They can be so risky that some states prohibit payday loans altogether.

-Getting cash from a credit card
+Key takeaways: How to get cash from a credit card

 Cash advances can offer a convenient way to get cash from a credit card.
 But they often come with fees and higher interest rates than those of other credit card transactions.
-So before using your credit card to get cash, make sure you understand the big-picture cost.

 Khan Academy financial literacy